 As stated earlier, backup refers to a representative copy of data and includes essential elements of a database such as data files and control files.
 Since unexpected database failures are inevitable, a backup of the entire database is required.
 There are two major backup types:

-Logical Backup: This contains the logical data that is extracted from a database, and consists of tables, procedures, views, functions, etc. However, keeping a logical backup alone is not recommended or useful since it only provides structural information.
+Logical Backup: It contains the logical data that is extracted from a database, and it consists of tables, procedures, views, functions, etc. However, keeping a logical backup alone is not recommended or useful since it only provides structural information.

 While the idea of data backup may be simple, implementing an effective and efficient strategy can be difficult.
 Backup software applications are developed to reduce the complexity associated with performing backup and recovery operations.